-Improving And Testing Helped LKRSM Increase Sign-ups By 24%
+Improving and Testing Helped LKRSM Increase Its Sign-ups Using A/B Testing

 For a long time now, A/B testing experts and consultants the world over have been advising their clients to go for quick wins on a landing page.
 When we talk of quick wins, nothing is quicker than changing the headline copy.

 Unfortunately, in larger organizations, it’s also the one that causes a lot of heartburn because marketing and branding executives are uncomfortable positioning their offerings in the completely new ways suggested by optimization experts.
 Today’s success story shows why it makes sense to be continually testing and getting quick wins.

 Laura Roeder Social Media (now MeetEdgar) provides social media marketing training for small businesses based out of Los Angeles.
 Their online shops include Zero to Facebook, Your Backstage Pass to Twitter, and Creating Fame.

 For years, they had been using the headline “Could You Use a Free Plan For Promoting With Social Media?” on their home page, directing visitors to sign up for their newsletter “The Dash.”

 For the headline test, Laura wanted to test something that was more conversation and sounded less like marketing copy.

 Laura wasn’t sure if her idea would work because the new headline just refers to a newsletter, but not what it was about.
 That meant visitors wouldn’t be able to tell what they were signing up for.